Install PortSIP PBX

 1. Network Environment

-• Private IPv4 Address You must enter the server's private IPv4 address.
-If the server does not have a private IP, use the public IP address instead.
+• If the server does not have a private IP address, enter the public IP address instead.

-• Public IPv4 Address If the PBX server has a static public IP address, enter it in the Public IPv4 field.
-If the server does not have a static public IP, leave this field blank.
+• If the PBX server has a static public IP address, enter it in the Public IPv4 field.

 2. SSL Certificate

-• portsip.pem
+• portsip.pem — Certificate file

-Configuring the Certificates
+Configuring the Certificate

-1. In the Web Domain field, enter uc.portsip.cc.
+1. In the Web Domain field, enter: uc.portsip.cc

 2. Open the portsip.pem file in a text editor (such as Windows Notepad), and copy the entire contents into the Certificate File field.